babel/babel/README.md

 - **forbidReserved**: If `true`, using a reserved word will generate an error.
 Defaults to `false`.

+- **allowReturnOutsideFunction**: By default, a return statement at the top level raises an error.
+Set this to `true` to accept such code.

 - **locations**: When `true`, each node has a `loc` object attached with `start` and `end` subobjects, each of which contains the